 - Provide proper water treatment and distribution systems and sewage disposal.

-- Vaccination with hepatitis A vaccine is recommended for persons at increased risk for HAV infection or its consequences:
+- Vaccination against hepatitis A is recommended for persons at increased risk for HAV infection or its consequences:

 - Persons with chronic liver disease or clotting factor disorders;